 We aim to strengthen the understanding of and deepen the discourse on environmental issues, inform the public about the ways the School is contributing to achieving a more sustainable future, and encourage the integration of those issues into strategies for business, international development, government, and nongovernmental organizations.

-The communications team publicizes original research by our faculty, fellows, and students and School-sponsored events through traditional and digital media.
+The communications team publicizes original research by our faculty, fellows, and students through traditional and digital media.

-School news, alumni profiles, and other community updates are regularly published on YSE’s website (http://environment.yale.edu) and can be received through e-mail newsletters and on our social media platforms, including Facebook (https://facebook.com/EnvironmentYale), Twitter (https://twitter.com/EnvironmentYale), Instagram (https://instagram.com/EnvironmentYale), and LinkedIn (https://www.linkedin.com/school/5527901).
+School news, including School-sponsored events, alumni profiles, and other community updates are regularly published on YSE’s website, (https://environment.yale.edu) and distributed through our newsletter YSE 3, (https://yse.to/subscribe) and on our social media platforms, including Facebook (https://www.facebook.com/YaleEnvironment), Twitter (https://twitter.com/YaleEnvironment), Instagram (https://www.instagram.com/environmentyale), and LinkedIn (https://www.linkedin.com/school/environmentyale).

-The communications office also publishes Canopy magazine, a biannual publication that showcases how the YSE community—including its highly engaged alumni network—is providing innovative leadership in addressing environmental challenges across the planet; and an annual report that highlights the progress the School has made in achieving the goals defined in its Strategic Plan and the many ways the YSE community has helped to address today’s urgent environmental challenges.
+The communications office publishes Canopy magazine in print and online, (https://environment.yale.edu/canopy), which showcases how the YSE community—including its highly engaged alumni network—is providing innovative leadership in addressing environmental challenges across the planet.
+It also publishes the annual report, which highlights the progress the School has made in achieving the goals defined in its Strategic Plan and the many ways the YSE community is working to address today’s urgent environmental challenges.

-- Reports and newsletters from the School’s centers and programs; refer to their individual websites, listed online at http://environment.yale.edu/centers.
+- Reports and newsletters from the School’s centers and programs, listed online at https://environment.yale.edu/research/centers.

 Recording Policy Acknowledgment